Roberta Hines, MD

 The Department attracts faculty who have trained at top tier programs in the United States and abroad.
 Over 90 percent of our faculty have advanced subspecialty fellowship training in a particular clinical area of focus.
 Currently, the Department is comprised of 110 faculty members, 76 residents, 90 CRNAs and 12 clinical fellows, as well as postdoctoral research fellows.
 The Department provides clinical care in a care team model wherein we deliver care in conjunction with a variety of clinical practitioners including CRNAs, APRNs, PAs, RNs and anesthesia technicians.

-For the 2016-2017 academic year, the Department provided anesthetic care for over 60,000 patients.
+For the 2017-2018 academic year, the Department provided anesthetic care for over 65,000 patients.
 Our clinical anesthesia practice is composed of divisions and sections which provide clinical service in a specialty specific manner.
 This approach assures that our patients receive the most contemporary and evidenced based care.
-These clinical divisions include: Ambulatory, Cardiac, Adult Perioperative, OB/Gyn, Pediatrics, Pain Medicine, Non-OR anesthesia (NORA), intensive care medicine and the VA facility.
+These clinical divisions include: Ambulatory, Cardiac, Adult Perioperative, OB/Gyn, Pediatrics, Pain Medicine, Non-OR anesthesia (NORA), Intensive Care Medicine (SICU, CT-ICU and MICU) and the VA facility.
 The section of perioperative adult anesthesia is the largest division and is further divided into the following sections: bariatrics, regional, thoracic and vascular, neuro, ENT, preadmission testing and intensive care medicine.
 All divisions and sections incorporate faculty with fellowship expertise to assure in depth educational experience for all trainees and provide our patients with the most contemporary and highly specialized clinical care.

 Our pain medicine practice includes both acute and chronic pain management.
 The outpatient practice is located within the musculoskeletal center at Long Wharf in New Haven, which focuses specifically on the interdisciplinary treatment of musculoskeletal diseases.
 Cancer pain treatment is provided in conjunction with faculty from the palliative care program at Smilow Cancer Hospital.
 The acute pain services care for in patients with a focus on the management of postoperative pain and the treatment of sickle cell disease in both adults and children.

 The Department is continually assessing its quality and clinical performance via a robust quality assurance process.
-In addition, as our institutional needs expand, the Department is adding new and innovative clinical programs to address these demands.
+As our institutional clinical presence expands, the Department is adding new and innovative clinical programs to address these demands.
 Examples of such programs include: a rapid response airway call team for emergency care, extended use of transesophageal echocardiography for management of patients undergoing cardiac surgery, management of high risk obstetrical patients (including a pre-assessment clinic) and a highly skilled regional anesthesia service providing regional analgesia for patients requiring orthopedic, oncological, urologic or general surgery.
 The Department is an active participant in the solid organ transplantation program, which provides transplantation in the following areas: renal, intestinal, cardiac, and liver.
 A specialized anesthesia transplant team (for both pediatric and adult patients) is available 24/7 to assure state of the art care.

 Our educational program incorporates innovative and novel educational methods, as well as simulation, board review course preparation, PBLD and lecture presentations.
 We have recently introduced the concept of the “flipped” classroom into our didactic program.
-Workshops aimed at providing experience in techniques for vascular access, regional anesthesia and airway techniques/devices are given annually.
+Workshops aimed at providing experience in techniques for vascular access, regional anesthesia, airway techniques/devices and cardiovascular devices (pacemakers, ECMO, VADs) are given annually.
 Our grand rounds programs highlight faculty from within the Department as well as the extended Yale community.
-We host numerous visiting professors (from national and international institutions) as part of our Grand Rounds program, which covers the broad range of topics from clinical advances to science and health policy.
-Clinical fellowship opportunities are offered in the following areas: ambulatory, cardiothoracic (ACGME), pediatrics (ACGME), regional, OB, quality and safety, neuro-anesthesia and thoracic anesthesia.
-Over the next year, we are planning to add ACGME fellowships in pain medicine and critical care medicine.
+We host numerous visiting professors (from national and international institutions) as part of our Grand Rounds program, which covers the broad range of cutting edge research advances in clinical care and science and health policy.
+Clinical fellowship opportunities are offered in the following areas: ambulatory, cardiothoracic (ACGME), pediatrics (ACGME), regional, OB (ACGME), quality and safety, neuro-anesthesia and thoracic anesthesia.
+I am delighted to announce the addition of our new ACGME fellowship, in pain medicine and critical care medicine.
 Research fellowships are available via an NIH supported T-32 program and via the National Clinical Scholars Program.
-These may be pursued as a primary fellow or in combination with any of the above clinical fellowships.
+These may be pursued as a primary fellowship or in combination with any of the above clinical fellowships.
 (See associated links for details).